msoniisg/notes/README.md

   - policy
   - cli
   - types
+    - standard, infrequent access, glacier, glacier deep archive, intelligent type
+  - if i put a object in 1 bucket than it should clone to another bucket
 - route 53
   - hosted zone
 - what is launch templets in aws ( eks, ecs )